 - An explanation of your product plan

-- A marketing plan (you can draw from restaurant marketing ideas)
+- A marketing plan (you can draw from restaurant marketing ideas and wine marketing)

 - An analysis of financial plans